IMPORTANT: Due to COVID pandemic, CFA Institute has made the decision to postpone the June 2020 CFA Exam administration globally. Read more here

 If we wanted to present current level 2 topic weights as single values (like for level 1 topics), we could use the arithmetic mean.
 This is what we'd get:

-But in the third and fourth column of the table above, we give you our prediction.
+Still, in the third and fourth column of the table above, we give you our prediction.
+It was made for June 2019 level 2 exam but we believe it can give you some food for thought as regards the June 2020 level 2 exam format.
+That's why we continue to have it here so that you can read it.
 It assumes the new item set system, including the 1 item set = 1 topic attempt, and is based on both the new and the old level 2 topic weights.
+See for details below.

 Although the weights are changed now, the difficulty of the topics stays pretty much the same.
-This allows us to arrive at the most probable number of item sets for your June 2019 level 2 exam.
+This allows us to arrive at the number of item sets possible also in your June 2020 level 2 exam.
 Before we explain the numbers proposed, we analyze two rather extreme scenarios:

 Take the 4 most important topics first and assume each will get as many as 18 questions in your exam.
 You already end up with 72 questions.
 Now add 18 more questions for Portfolio Management – that’s already 90 questions.
 You are left with 30 questions, which leaves us with the average of 6 questions for each of the 5 remaining topics (and 6 is the minimum no. of questions for each of these topics).

 Neither of these two extreme scenarios is what CFA Institute surely aims at.
-Of course, the number of questions per each topic may vary from exam to exam .
-But we think our estimation is good enough to serve as a credible benchmark that finally translates the opaque CFA level 2 topic weights into a more transparent system.
+Of course, the number of questions per each topic may vary from exam to exam.
+But we think our estimation is good enough to serve as a credible benchmark that finally translates the opaque level 2 topic weights into a more transparent system.

 - 18 Equity questions (6+6+6=3 item sets) – it used to be up to 30 questions (5 item sets) and no readings have been taken away from the curriculum